Taras-dev0604/Solana_track/README.md

 ### Assumptions
 - You have the dependencies to run an anchor project.
 - You need to have - Rust, Solana, Yarn and Anchor installed.
-- You can also find [instructions to get set up.](https://project-serum.github.io/anchor/getting-started/installation.html)

 ### Running the project
 - All commands need to br run from the project root.